 Skip to Content

-Do Plants Need Soil to Grow?
-Let’s Dig Deeper
+Do Plants Need Soil to Grow? #1 Best Facts to Know!

-Do Plants Need Soil to Grow?
-Let’s Dig Deeper
+Do Plants Need Soil to Grow? #1 Best Facts to Know!

 Sharing is caring!

-Not all plants need soil to grow, but they all need specific environmental conditions to thrive.
+Not all plants need soil to grow, but they need specific environmental conditions to thrive.

 The better question to ask is…

 Not all plants need soil to grow.
-Some just do better in soil compared to other growing mediums.
-What plants need are minerals and nutrients, such as nitrogen, potassium, and phosphorous.
+Some do better in soil compared to other growing mediums.
+Plants need minerals and nutrients, such as nitrogen, potassium, and phosphorous.
 Soil is an effective way of delivering those nutrients cost-effectively.
 You can also use alternative delivery systems like hydroponics, aeroponics, and aquaponics to achieve the desired effect.
 However, these are only suitable for growing shallow-rooted plants.
 Plants with deep roots will always need soil, as will larger plants with spreading roots.

 What All Plants Need for Growth

-Every plant, regardless of the type, has the same five key elements they need to grow.
-Light, water, air, heat, and nutrients.
+Regardless of the type, every plant has five key elements to grow: light, water, air, heat, and nutrients.

 Getting nutrients to a plant’s roots is easier done with soil.